ajkim0418/i3dotfiles/README.md

 This will create the config file ~/.config/rofi/config.rasi.
 Replace it with the contents from my config.rasi file, and continue configuring from there.

 ## Picom
-Picom is used as a compositor, to enable transparency/opacity in windows.
+Picom is used as a compositor to enable transparency/opacity in windows.
 This one is using the [picom-tyrone fork](https://aur.archlinux.org/packages/picom-tryone-git/), which can be downloaded from the AUR.
-The regular picom does not support blue methods like dual_kawase.
+The regular picom does not support certain blur methods like dual_kawase.
 To make windows/applications opaque, add them to the ```opacity-rule[]; ``` block Tip, to find the class name, I use the  ```xprop``` tool, which can be downloaded from your package manager as xorg-xprop.
 When you run xprop, you can click on any window to get the application information.
 The class name should be in the "WM_CLASS(STRING)" variable.
 There's usually two values, use the second value if the first value doesn't work.